Exploring Relations among Fairness Notions in Discrete Fair Division: Fairness Notions

 A popular relaxation of PROP is PROP1 (proportional up to one item), where each agent believes her bundle is better than the proportional share after taking some good or giving away some chore.
-See \cref{defn:prop1} for a formal definition.